-Sonic Classic Collection Review
+Sonic Classic Collection (Only available on Nintendo DS)

 Parent Talk: Sonic Classic Collection prides itself on containing four games in one Nintendo DS cart: Sonic the Hedgehog, Sonic 2, Sonic 3, and Sonic & Knuckles.
 Two additional “lock-on” games are also available, essentially alternate/expanded versions of Sonic 2 and 3.
 These Sega Genesis Classics are considered among the best 2D platformers of all time.
 As with most classic compilations, the goal is to preserve and maintain the nostalgia, though that doesn’t mean they feel old and archaic.
 The younger generation can definitely enjoy them without problem.
 In fact, the 2D Sonic games are known to be far better and less complicated than the modern 3D installments.
 As a parent, do not let “nostalgia” and “classic” scare you away.
 Gameplay and controls couldn’t be simpler despite the raised learning curve because of the fast nature of Sonic.
 The instructions are even conveniently explained in the bottom screen and can be accessed any time.
 As for violence, this is Sonic the Hedgehog for crying out loud!
 It’s perfectly suitable for kids, especially since most, if not all the enemies are robots.